Hangover3832/ComfyUI_Hangover-Utils/README.md

 - Easily make an inpainting version of any SD1.5 model
 - Image Clipboard Paster: Paste image(s) from your clipboard into ComfyUI
 - Image Clipboard Copy: Copy image to the clipboard (node might need some dependencies)
+- Get Workflow Data: Extract any field value from a node that is connected to the input.

 ---